A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Incentive Travel: A travel reward given by companies to employees to stimulate productivity.

 Interpreter: An individual who translates during a meeting, presentation or conference.
+We can help you arrange this if it's needed.

 Interpretation booth: individual, enclosed area for interpreter to sit during simultaneous translation.